Conversation threading in Advanced eDiscovery

 In other apps (such as 1xN chat messages in Teams), there is not a formal reply chain and instead messages appear as a "flat river of messages" within a single thread.
 In these types apps, conversations are inferred from a group of messages that occur within a certain time.
 This "soft-grouping" of messages (as opposed to a reply chain) represent the "back and forth" conversation about a specific topic of interest.

 After you have identified relevant custodians and content locations, you can create a search to find potentially relevant content.
-On the Searches tab in the Advanced eDiscovery case, you can create a search by clicking New search and following the wizard.
-For information about how you can create a search, build a search query, and view the search results, see Collect data for a case.
+On the Collections tab in the Advanced eDiscovery case, you can create a collection by clicking New collection and following the wizard.
+For information about how you can create a collection, build a search query, and preview the search results, see Create a draft collection.

-After you have reviewed and finalized your search query, you can add the search results to a review set.
+After you have reviewed and finalized the search query in a collection, you can add the search results to a review set.
 When you add your search results into a review set, the original data is copied to an Azure Storage area to facilitate the review and analysis process.
-For more information about adding search results to a review set, see Add search results to a review set.
+For more information about adding search results to a review set, see Commit a draft collection to a review set.

-When you add data from conversations to a review set, you can use the conversation retrieval options to expand your search and include contextual messages.
-After you set the conversation retrieval options, the following things can happen:
+When you add items from conversations to a review set, you can use the threaded conversations option to collect contextual messages from conversations that contain items that match the search criteria of the collection.
+After you select the thread conversations option, the following things can happen:

 Using a keyword and date range query, the search returned a hit on Message 3.
 This message was part of a larger conversation, illustrated by CRC1.